pavitranew/session-4/readme.md

 Add the data to our controller - `$scope.messageText = 'Hello World!'`

-and it is still available in our view:
+remove the ng-init from the div.
+It is still available in our view:

 ```
 <div class="site-wrap">